OVERVIEW: The Dream Blue Foundation provides humanitarian aid and relief to Syrian refugees.

 IP TAKE: Dream Blue offers grants for immediate assistance to refugees.
 However, it prioritizes projects that offer lasting and sustainable solutions to pressing refugee-related challenges.

 PROFILE: The Dream Blue Foundation was established in 2012 by the telecommunications company Blue Telecom.
-The foundation seeks to “improve the quality of life of individuals and communities worldwide by funding a wide range of programs that create lasting impact and solutions.”
-It invests in education, healthcare, and community development.
+The foundation seeks to “[i]mprove the quality of life of individuals and communities worldwide by funding a wide range of programs that create lasting impact and solutions.”
+It invests in education, healthcare, lives of children and youth and community development.

 Grant amounts range from about $20,000 to $200,000.
 The foundation typically awards fewer than 20 grants per year.
 Grantmaking is limited to NGOs in the United States, Pakistan, Bangladesh, Sri Lanka, Tunisia, Israel, Cambodia, Jordan, and Indonesia.

 Grantseekers should note that several of Dream Blue's awards for refugee-related concerns have supported education projects and programs.
 To learn more about the foundation’s grantees and to get a broader sense of the types of organizations it supports, explore its partnerships listing.
 Dream Blue does not accept unsolicited grant applications or requests for funding.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)